john-azzaro/Study-React-Components/README.md

 <br>

 ## 7. Use the component in your file.
-After you have imported the component to your file, you can freely use it as many times as you wish in the file
+After you have imported the component to your file, you can freely use it as many times as you wish in the file by inserting the tag with the component name anywhere you wish.
+In this case, the "Split" component is being used in the main App component.
 ```JavaScript
   import React from 'react';
   import Split from './composition/Split';